 Section 26 Violation of Doctrine

-(1) The ordination obliges the Pastor to preach the Gospel in its purity in accordance with the Confession of the Evangelical Lutheran Church and to administer the sacraments according to the Gospel.
+(1) The ordination obliges the Pastor to preach the Gospel in its purity in accordance with the Confession of the Evangelical Lutheran Church and to administer the Sacraments according to the Gospel.

-(2) The doctrine is violated where the Pastor’s public utterances or writings on the presentation of Christian teaching or his performances of worship services are in conflict, in material respects, with the Confession of the Evangelical Lutheran Church referred to in sections 3(1) and 9(3).
+(2) The doctrine is violated where the Pastor’s public utterances or writings on the presentation of Christian teaching or his performances of worship services are in conflict, in material respects, with the Confession of the Evangelical Lutheran Church referred to in Sections 3(1) and 9(3).

 Section 27 Misconduct

-(1) Obligations concerning the duties and conduct of the Pastor arise from the office of the church and the employment relationship.
+(1) Obligations concerning the duties and conduct of the Pastor arise from the office of the Church and the employment relationship.

-(2) The Pastor is guilty of misconduct if he neglects the duties which arise from his calling to preach the Gospel and to administer the sacraments, or if the rules and instructions concerning his conduct and his administrative tasks are not adhered to, or if he violates the commitment to lead a life conforming to the office.
-The procedures and legal consequences of violating these duties are determined by Church Council in terms of section 28.
+(2) The Pastor is guilty of misconduct if he neglects the duties which arise from his calling to preach the Gospel and to administer the Sacraments, or if the rules and instructions concerning his conduct and his administrative tasks are not adhered to, or if he violates the commitment to lead a life conforming to the office.
+The procedures and legal consequences of violating these duties are determined by Church Council in terms of Section 28.

 Section 28 Consequences of Violation of Doctrine and Misconduct